danrot/master-thesis/03_implementation.md

 any nodes with a different `onParentVersion` attribute.
 The current implementation suites the `COPY` value. `VERSION` would be a bit different, since the node contains the entire `VersionHistory`, and the implementation can decide which of the versions it uses for restoring.
-Another reason this is not possible at the moment is that the the checkin method also can't distinguish between these values, and therefore cannot decide if the nodes should be copied or a reference to the `VersionHistory` should be added.
+Another reason why this is not possible at the moment is that the the checkin method also can't distinguish between these values, and therefore cannot decide if the nodes should be copied or a reference to the `VersionHistory` should be added.

 So the procedure is currently the same for every node, regardless of the `onParentVersion` attribute.
 The child node will be removed first, if it already exists, so that it can be replaced with the new node from the frozen node of the version.
-This is done by the `restoreFromNode` method, which is extracted because it will be recursively called for every other child node.
+This is done by the `restoreFromNode` method, which is extracted, because it will be recursively called for every other child node.
 All it does is to create the child node, copy all relevant properties and call itself again for every other child node.
 This way the entire subgraph is traversed and copied.

-The next listing shows how the child nodes, which are not present on the frozen node are handled.
+The next listing shows how the child nodes are handled, which are not present on the frozen node.

 ```php
 // handle child nodes present on the node but not the frozen node